 In many households, the decision to hire a caregiver relies on the breadwinner.
 That means you need to be sensitive and observant when it comes to the special care needs and requests of any seniors living in your home.
 Watch out for these warning signs that indicate your loved one might need senior care services:

-An obvious sign that says you should consider personal care services is if your senior loved one is having trouble going through their daily activities and routines.
+An obvious sign that says you should consider personal care services is if your senior loved one has trouble going through their daily activities and routines.
 This includes bathing, grooming, and eating, among others.
 Essentially, if you feel they can no longer move or function on their own, do not hesitate to consider getting home care assistance for them.

 Many seniors refuse to go into respite care at their nearby nursing homes.
 Even if it is just temporarily, some people can be exceptionally touchy and sensitive when it comes to the topic of assisted living.

 A good alternative here would be to hire a caregiver.
 Look for an expert specializing in providing personal care services to seniors who have just gone through an accident or medical emergency.
 Don't just go with a random maid with no prior training or experience in senior care.
-It might be cheaper, but the risk and danger you'll be putting your loved one are not worth it.
+It might be cheaper, but the risk and danger you'll be putting on your loved one are not worth it.

 Always check on the seniors in your family that live alone.
 Keep your eyes peeled for visible signs that indicate they are no longer capable of taking care of themselves.
 The sign can be anything from an unshaved bear to a trash-filled abode.